Port logjam hurts Pakistan goal to curb surging inflation

 Apart from 300,000 tons of sugar imports, Pakistan plans to import wheat in more than 60 vessels booked by the state-run and private importers by March, according to official data.

-“Our ship handling rules do not go commodity wise but are based on the first-come-first-served basis,” he said.

-The South Asian nation exports cement and clinker mostly to Yemen, China, Bangladesh, and East African nations, with exports last year valued at $260 million, or 1.2 percent of the total.
+The South Asian nation exports cement and clinker mostly to Yemen, China, Bangladesh, and East African nations, with exports last year valued at $260 million, or 1.2% of the total.